 - Spoonie Yoga for Chronic Pain + Fatigue by Sleepy Santosha Yoga

 If you’re looking for other restorative exercise options, qigong, NIA, and the Feldenkrais Method all provide a range of movements that incorporate breathwork, facilitate a mind-body connection, reduce stress, and improve posture and balance.
 As an added benefit, all of these exercises can be adapted to fit your activity tolerance.

 We talked about the breathing aspect of Pilates, but let’s go a little deeper through this method of movement.
-Unlike many forms of exercise, Pilates emphasizes the quality of movement over the quantity.
+Unlike many forms of exercise, Pilates emphasizes the quality of movement over quantity.
 In other words, it’s better to complete movements with proper form and alignment than to feel the burn.
 Additionally, Pilates emphasizes increasing strength in the “powerhouse,” a core group of muscles that includes the abdomen, back, hips, glutes, and pelvis.

 For people with chronic illnesses, Pilates is worth considering because it consists of a vast array of exercises that develop strength, coordination, concentration, balance, and endurance, which can be adapted to your individual needs.
-You can perform it at home simply using a mat, or you can participate in group classes at gyms and studios.
-Pilates also has several machines unique to this method of exercises that can facilitate low-impact resistance training.
+You can perform it at home simply using a mat, or you can participate in group classes online, at gyms, and studios.
+Pilates also has several machines unique to this method of exercise that can facilitate low-impact resistance training.
 Note that Pilates isn’t just for women — men can experience the same benefits of this exercise method.